 The benefit of understanding different types of trauma that shape health is that it offers us a new way of making sense of symptoms and a new set of tools to heal trauma and stabilize, improve or potentially reduce symptoms of chronic illness.

-This resource page provides Adverse Babyhood Experiences resources.
+This page provides Adverse Babyhood Experiences resources with links, references and free downloadables.

 Includes the list of 10 ABEs, free ABEs fact sheet, my published journal article on ABEs (2020), a link to my paid ecourse on ABEs for continuing education credit, and free journal articles on the science that support the concept of ABEs.